Aram1d/react-stored/README.md

-# /!\ Important : This doc is relevant for up to version 1.4.6.
-New doc coming soon.
+# Documentation for version 2.0.3.

 ## react-stored